RSvet/trello_api_test_postman/README.md

 3. Run script is defined in package.json to simplify running tests:
    `newman run TrelloCollection.json -e TrelloEnv.json -r htmlextra --reporter-htmlextra-export ./newman/trello-report.html`
     Then run: `npm run test:trello`

+*CI / Automated Testing (GitHub Actions)*
+1. Keep placeholders in TrelloEnv.json.
+2. Use environment variables with GitHub Actions secrets (TRELLO_API_KEY and TRELLO_TOKEN).
+3. Run the CI script:
+   `npm run test:trello:ci`
+This automatically injects the API key and token into Newman without exposing credentials in the repo.
+Note: Currently, the CI workflow will run successfully only in your configured GitHub repository with secrets set.
+Local users can continue to run tests manually with npm run test:trello.

 ### 🧪 Folder & Request Descriptions